core-wg/href/draft-ietf-core-href.md

 [^status]

 [^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-    The present revision –21 addresses a few post-WGLC nits.
+    The present revision –22 addresses a few remaining post-WGLC nits.

 --- middle